gardinbe/form-validation-extended/readme.md

 **Dynamic forms are supported**: *every* change, addition or removal of a form control is immediately recognised and reflected.

 # See the examples
-The best way to understand how to use this utility is by looking at the examples.
+The best way to understand how to use this tool is by looking at the examples.

 1. Clone the repo: https://github.com/gardinbe/form-validation-extended
 2. Install deps: `npm i`
-3. Serve the examples: `npm run dev`
+3. Serve them: `npm run examples`
 4. Open [http://localhost:5173](http://localhost:5173)

-The code for the examples is found under `/examples`.
+The code for them is found under /examples.

 # Example HTML